Ludophilia/Minishell/docs/parser.md

 #### Effect: everything within quote is treated as an SINGLE unit

+Within a pair of `"`, ` ` (spaces) do nothing.
+They are not used as a separator or a terminator for commands or file paths anymore...

 - `"pwd"`
 	- executes the command `pwd`
 	- prints the working directory